A torque converter is like a box of chocolates. You never know what you’re going to find. Until now.

 Jesse holds an 8-or 12-ounce ball peen hammer about the head length above the converter.
 Holding the handle loosely, he lets the hammer fall.
 The hammer strikes the converter between the two dimples, on the middle row of dimples, on the impeller side of the converter (see Figure 3).
 A dull muffled sound tells him the converter is not furnace-brazed.
 A furnace-brazed converter has a crisper, sharper ringing sound.

-Now, transmission shops have been using this trick for years to tell if GM 700 pump rings were hardened or not.
+shops have been using this trick for years to tell if GM 700 pump rings were hardened or not.
 With a little bit of practice anyone can become proficient at finding the furnace-brazed core.

 One word of caution: